ETL-CRM/Planning/README.md

 an Excel-style checklist filter, searchable, with your active filters shown next to the search box (and a "Clear column filters" button).
-⚠️ If you already have this app deployed: re-run the updated `schema.sql` once in Supabase's SQL Editor — it adds `permissions` and `username` columns to `profiles` and is safe to run on top of existing data (nothing is dropped).
+⚠️ If you already have this app deployed: re-run the updated `schema.sql` once in Supabase's SQL Editor — it's safe to run again on top of existing data (nothing is dropped), and it removes the old username-uniqueness rule that no longer applies now that login is by email.
+Then replace `index.html` with this new version (keep your existing `SUPABASE_URL` / `SUPABASE_ANON_KEY` lines).
-It also backfills a `username` for any accounts that signed up before this change, using the part of their email before the `@`.
-Then replace `index.html` with this new version (keep your existing `SUPABASE_URL` / `SUPABASE_ANON_KEY` lines), and turn off "Confirm email" — see below, this step is no longer optional.
 ---
 1. Set up Supabase (5 minutes)
 Go to https://supabase.com → your project (or create a new one).
 Open SQL Editor → paste the entire contents of `schema.sql` → Run.
 This creates the `jobs`, `profiles`, and `import_log` tables plus security rules.
 Open Authentication → Providers → make sure Email is enabled.
-Open Authentication → Settings → turn OFF "Confirm email".
-This is required, not optional: since people sign in with a username rather than a real email address, the app builds a fake internal address behind the scenes to satisfy Supabase — and that fake address can never receive a confirmation email.
-With "Confirm email" left on, every new account will be stuck forever waiting on a message that can't arrive.
+(Optional but recommended for internal tools) Open Authentication → Settings → turn OFF "Confirm email" so new accounts can sign in immediately without waiting on a confirmation email.
+Since everyone now signs up with a real, working company email, it's fine to leave this ON too if you'd rather people confirm their address first — that's a real choice now, not a workaround.
 Open Project Settings → API.
 Copy two values:
 Project URL (looks like `https://xxxxx.supabase.co`) anon public key (a long string — NOT the `service_role` key)